 Prerequisite: ART 103 or consent of instructor.
+Credit: 3 semester hours

-ART 212 -Painting II
+ART 212 - Painting II

 Painting II continues the processes, techniques and ideas begun in Painting I by developing and intensifying individual direction in the painting media, with further exploration through critiques and discussions for individual comprehension of aesthetic awareness.